zer2/fantasy-basketball-optimizer/about/static_explanation.md

 The probability of this happening can be calculated using something called a cumulative distribution function. $CDF(x) =$ the probability that a particular distribution will be less than $x$.
 We can use $CDF(0)$, then, to calculate the probability that the category difference is below zero and team one wins.

 The $CDF$ of the Bell curve is well known.
-The details of how to apply it to this case are somewhat complicated, but we can cut to the chase and give an approximate formula
+Approximately, it can be said that

 $$
 CDF(0) = \frac{1}{2}\left[ 1 + \frac{2}{\sqrt{\pi}}* \frac{- \mu }{ \sigma} \right]